George Foulkes, Baron Foulkes of Cumnock: Council of Europe

 In June 2003, Tony Blair appointed Foulkes as a UK delegate to the Parliamentary Assembly of the Council of Europe and Assembly of the Western European Union.

 In January 2022, Foulkes and four other Labour delegates tabled ten amendments to Resolution 2417, "Combating rising hate against LGBTI people in Europe".
 The amendments sought to include the word "sex" alongside gender identity, de-conflate the situation in the UK from Hungary, Poland, Russia and Turkey, and remove references to alleged anti-LGBTI movements in the UK.
 The delegates received both praise and criticism.

 Personal life

-Foulkes married his wife Elizabeth Anna Hope in 1970 and they have two sons and one daughter together.
-He was chairman of Heart of Midlothian football club from April 2004 until his resignation in October 2005.
-He resigned in protest at the majority shareholder Vladimir Romanov dismissing Hearts chief executive Phil Anderton.
-He later failed to be elected Rector of the University of Edinburgh on 12 February 2009, securing 31% of the vote to the 69% taken by Iain Macwhirter.
+Foulkes married his wife Elizabeth Anna Hope in 1970; they have two sons and one daughter together.

+He is a supporter of Heart of Midlothian F.C. and served as its chairman from April 2004 until his resignation in October 2005.
+He resigned in protest at the then-majority shareholder Vladimir Romanov's dismissal of chief executive Phil Anderton.

+After the three-year term of Mark Ballard ended, Foulkes sought election as Rector of the University of Edinburgh on 12 February 2009, but lost to Iain Macwhirter.